confluentinc/ksql/docs/developer-guide/syntax-reference.md

     messages.
 The use case will determine if these ordering guarantees are acceptable.

-### What To Do If Your Key Is Not Set or Is In A Different Format
+### What to do if your key is not set or is in a different format

 ### Streams